atom/flight-manual.atom.io/content/using-atom/sections/github-package.md

 - Open the **Git** panel: <kbd class=".platform-all">Ctrl+9</kbd>
 - Open the **GitHub** panel: <kbd class=".platform-all">Ctrl+8</kbd>

+Another way is from the menu: `Packages -> GitHub -> Toggle Git Tab and Toggle GitHub Tab`

 Or you can also toggle the Git panel from the Status Bar by clicking on the changed files icon: